gabriellhrn/ghrn.me/content/posts/aws-cdk-unit-test.md

 a Python library that allows you to more easily create CloudFormation templates, I had to do some trial and error until I got the right output.
-Eventually, I learned the codebase and got used to it and writing code and debugging got faster, but I still felt that programming languages added too much additional complexity and the simplicity of Terraform was superior to the power of programming languages.
+Eventually, I learned the codebase and got used to it and writing code and debugging got faster, but I still felt that programming languages made it easy to add complexity and that the simplicity of Terraform was superior to the power of programming languages.
 I still hold this thinking, but I also know that AWS CDK has its space for some use cases and, more importantly, that with unit tests I can mitigate most of the issues I had in the past.

-Using unit tests I can shorten my feedback loop and make sure that the changes I make will match exactly what I want to happen.
-And I think this is especially important for people who are trying to contribute their first changes.
-Without diving into the codebase and learning all the little pieces, they can easily test and be confident that the code they wrote doesn't incorrectly change the desired output.
-And because I know I'm no expert in AWS CDK, one of my first contributions to this new project I jumped in was to add unit tests.
+With unit tests I can shorten my feedback loop and be sure that the changes I make are exactly what I want them to be.
+And I believe this is especially important for people who are trying to contribute their first changes to a new project.
+Without having to dive into the codebase and learn all the little bit and pieces, they can easily test and be confident that the code they've written won't inadvertently change the desired output.
+And because I know I'm no expert in AWS CDK, one of my first contributions to this new project I've jumped into was to add some unit tests.

----
+## Testing a basic stack